dreamcatcher-tech/network/Inbox/2024-09-09 1248 service to test old people for scammability.md

 pay $20 and we'll try scam your grandma and report back on the scamability score.
 Then optionally provide training to help them resist tricks.

+Use AI generated messages to test them, and AI generated voice.